 Once the edge was nice and flat, I cut the tape to the length I needed, placed it under the hem edge and ironed it down according to the directions on the package.
 (Actually, I had to leave the iron on the fabric a little longer than directed for it to stick properly.)

 Then I just hung it on the rod.
-The project did not take long at long, and I think it came out pretty well.
+The project did not take long at all, and I think it came out pretty well.
 It definitely works for me, so I’m pleased.

 KEEP UP WITH MOMMYSIDEABOOK...